stfc/janus-core/README.md

 janus descriptors --struct tests/data/NaCl.cif --arch mace_mp --model-path small
 ```

-This will calculate the mean descriptor for this structure and save this as attached information (`descriptors`) in `NaCl-descriptors.xyz`, in addition to generating a log file, `descriptors.log`, and summary of inputs, `descriptors_summary.yml`.
+This will calculate the mean descriptor for this structure and save this as attached information (`descriptors`) in `NaCl-descriptors.extxyz`, in addition to generating a log file, `descriptors.log`, and summary of inputs, `descriptors_summary.yml`.

 The mean descriptor per element can also be calculated, and all descriptors, rather than only the invariant part, can be used when calculating the means: